Have an abundant marriage

 Want an abundant marriage?
 Then you need to:

-- Choose who/ what you listen to: What we take in has far more influence on what we think and do that most of us want to admit.
+- Choose who/what you listen to: What we take in has far more influence on what we think and do that most of us want to admit.
 Take in a lot of negative things about marriage, or wives, or women in general, and it will hurt your marriage.
-Yes, this is tough, because it may force you to limit your time with certain people, and it will most likely influence your choice in entertainment.
+Yes, this is tough, because it may force you to limit your time with certain people, and it will most likely influence your choices in entertainment.
 Is your marriage worth it?

 - Choose what you are meditating upon: This is deeper still – and thus even more powerful.
 This is what we think upon, what we turn over in our minds.
-Here we have total control – no matter what comes into our eyes and ears, we have a choice about what we mull over and about what we refuse to think.
-Focus on the “bad” things your bride does, and she will seem worse and worse in your eyes.
-Alternatively, focus on the good things she does (even if they are small and few) and she will seem better in your eyes.
-Likewise with marriage – do you think on the blessings of marriage, or do you focus on what it costs you?
-Same with sex – do you fixate on something your bride won’t do, or to you replay the things that she did that you enjoy?
+Here we have total control; no matter what comes into our eyes and ears, we have a choice about what we mull over and what we refuse to think on.
+If you focus on the “bad” things your wife does she will seem worse and worse in your eyes.
+Alternatively, focus on the good things she does (even if they’re small and few) and she will seem better in your eyes.
+Likewise, with marriage – do you think on the blessings of marriage, or do you focus on what it costs you?
+Same with sex – do you fixate on something she won’t do, or do you replay things she does that you enjoy?